 Topics include

-• Taylor polynomials and Taylor series
+• Taylor polynomials and series

 Differential Equations — MATH 207